learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ![png](index_files/index_20_0.png)

-## Training a Classifier on the Compressed Dataset
+## Train a classifier on the compressed dataset

 Now its time to compare the performance of a classifier trained on the compressed dataset.